 A weir plate with a shorter radius from the bowl rotation axis causes more liquid to be retained in the bowl leading to a deeper pond.

 Conversely, a weir plate with a longer radius causes less liquid to stay in the bowl, causing a shallower pond.

 The pond depth directly affects the performance of the decanter centrifuge.
-In the following sections, we delve into the affect pond depth has on the phases separated.
+In the following sections, we delve into pond depth's effect on the separated phases.

 As shown in the illustration below, a shallow pond depth reduces the volume of fluid retained in the bowl while also exposing a longer ‘beach’ at the solids discharge side.

 Reduced liquid volume in the bowl implies lesser retention time in the bowl under the high centrifugal force.
-This reduced residence time of the fluid and solids within the bowl subject to the high centrifugal force limits the solids separation.
+This reduced fluid and solids residence time within the bowl, subject to the high centrifugal force, limits the solid's separation.
 As a result, the separated fluid tends to have higher solids content.

 Therefore a shallow pond depth leads to less clarity of the separated liquid phase and drier solids.

-The decanter centrifuge bowl cross-section with deeper pond depth is shown in the diagram below.
+The decanter centrifuge bowl cross-section with a deeper pond depth is shown in the diagram below.
 As seen, a deeper pond depth retains more volume of the process fluid with solids in the bowl.
-It also reduces the exposed section of the ‘beach’ at the solids discharge end.
+It also reduces the ‘beach’s exposed section at the solids discharge end.

 The larger volume of process fluid in the bowl translates to longer residence time.
 This extended time allows for more separation of the solids from the fluid under the high centrifugal force.
 The better separation leads to clearer separated fluid.

 The deeper pond depth also reduces the beach’s exposed portion or drying zone in the decanter bowl.
 This reduction in the beach length does not allow the solids to separate from the liquid, effectively leading to wetter solids.